-Chief Financial Officer

-Schmidt has more than 25 years of experience in corporate finance, corporate development and M&A, including positions as managing director of Raymond James Financial Inc. and as a partner at the consultancy firm Mummert & Company.
+Pascal Schmidt is Chief Financial Officer.
+He took over as CFO of the Company in August 2018.
+Pascal Schmidt has more than 25 years of experience in corporate finance, corporate development and M&A, including positions as managing director of Raymond James Financial Inc. and as a partner at the consultancy firm Mummert & Company.
 Before that, he was a member of the investment committee at Infineon Ventures GmbH.
 Pascal Schmidt holds a master's degree in business administration from the University of Bayreuth, Germany.